 The following are my own collection of sightings to date, all were photographed in Wales, most in the North of the country and locally to where I live.
 I have given the date & location of each sighting in the captions of the photographs.
-As and when I get a new sighting I will update the list and similarly if and when I take better ones of the species already there I will update that too.
+I will update the list as often as possible.

 Large White Pieris brassica; Small White Pieris rapae; Green-veined White Pieris napi; Orange Tip Anthocharis cardamines